 Cost reimbursement for grants require you to submit reimbursement request timely to minimize cash flow delays.
 Your grantors typically believe you have already paid these costs when you submit your reimbursement request.
 You may want to obtain a line of credit for reimbursement delays and disclose the possible longer payment terms with your contractors and vendors.

 The grant reporting needs include grant budgets which match grant budget line items with financial reporting.
 Grant reporting should be able to report total grant spending including direct and indirect cost allocation.
 Proper grant reporting requires a grant reconciliation to insure internal and external reports agree and that you are maximizing the reimbursement along with minimizing over and under grant spending.
+You should be knowledgeable of the Federal Funding Accountability and Transparency Act (FFATA) and Data Collection Form filing.

 Grant close out requires you met the compliance requirements and make any final grant budget revisions.
 You will want to make sure you make any budget revisions in a timely manner to make sure you have time for any grant budget revision approval that is required.